 Determining the Right Hitch for You

 When selecting the truck trailer hitch that’s right for you, the main thing to pay attention to is its weight-rating.
-Hitch mounts, including F150 trailer hitches, CURT hitches and the trailer hitch for Ford trucks, are classified into five separate categories numbered I to V. Each category is based on the amount of weight the hitches will support, with classes 1 and 2 designed for lighter loads of no more than 3,500 lbs while classes 3, 4 and 5 can accommodate weights of up to 10,000 lbs.
+Hitch mounts, including F-150 trailer hitches and CURT hitches, are classified into five separate categories numbered I to V. Each category is based on the amount of weight the hitches will support, with classes 1 and 2 designed for lighter loads of no more than 3,500 lbs while classes 3, 4 and 5 can accommodate weights of up to 10,000 lbs.

 And, for even more towing capacity, 5th wheel hitches and gooseneck hitches enable you to haul up to 16,000 lbs.
 Unlike generic parts, custom trailer hitches are engineered to your specific make, model and year, providing a reliable and safe connection.